Apply By: Tuesday, September 12, 2017 11:59 pm EDT

 Note:

-• In accordance with the Ontario Public Service Employment Screening Checks Policy, the top candidate(s) may be required to undergo a security screening check.
+- In accordance with the Ontario Public Service Employment Screening Checks Policy, the top candidate(s) may be required to undergo a security screening check.
 Please refer to the Additional Information / Address section above to determine the screening checks that are required for this position.

 You will be responsible for obtaining the criminal record check at your own expense and provide it, along with your written consent, to the Transition and Security Office (TSO), HR Service Delivery Division to evaluate the results.
 If applicable, the TSO, with your written consent, will request and obtain any additional screening checks as indicated in the Additional Information / Address section above that were not obtained directly by you.
 (Note: If a Vulnerable Sector Screening/Check is required, it must also be obtained in person at your local police service.)

 A record under the Criminal Code and/or other federal offence record(s) does not automatically mean you will be ineligible for the position.
 The screening check(s) will only be reviewed and evaluated by the TSO for the purpose of making a security clearance decision.
 The details of an individual's screening check(s) will be considered in specific relation to the duties and responsibilities of the position being filled.
-Screening check records will be maintained by the TSO and kept strictly confidential.
+Screening check records will be maintained by the TSO and kept strictly confidential. - E-CL-111180/17

-All Ontario Public Service external job advertisements are posted in English and French.
-To confirm the language requirements of a job, check the "language of position" information at the top of each job ad.
-For all positions, candidates will be assessed in English, the business language of the Ontario Public Service.
-For English/French designated bilingual positions, candidates will also be assessed through French-language proficiency testing.
+All external Ontario Public Service (OPS) job ads are posted in English and French.
+Check the "position(s) language" section at the top of each job ad for the language requirements.
+For all roles, candidates are assessed in English, the business language of the OPS.
+If the position is bilingual (English/French), you'll also need to pass a French-language proficiency test.